Batman: The Brave and the Bold: Home media

 The series was not initially released on DVD in full season formats, like previous Batman series.
 A series of DVD volumes, with each containing 4–5 episodes, were first released.
 A two-disc collection of the first 13 episodes, season 1, part 1, was released on August 17, 2010.
 Season 1, part 2 was released on March 15, 2011, making the first season available both as separate volumes and two-part sets.

-Season Two, Part One was released on August 16, 2011.
+Season Two, Part 1, was released on August 16, 2011.
 It contained 12 episodes and did not contain "The Siege of Starro!".
-Warner Home Video confirmed that season 2, part 2 would be released on March 20, 2012.
+Warner Home Video released Season Two, Part 2 on March 20, 2012.
 It contains 14 episodes, including the two-part "The Siege of Starro!" and the season 3 episode "Battle of the Superheroes!".
-The final release, season 3, complete, was June 19, 2012.
+The final release, Season 3, complete, was released on June 19 the same year.
 The DVD also contains the unaired-on-TV season 2 episode "The Mask of Matches Malone!" as a bonus episode.

-A Blu-ray set for the first season was released manufacture-on-demand on November 5, 2013 via Warner Archive.
+A Blu-ray set for the first season was released manufacture-on-demand on November 5, 2013, via Warner Archive.
 This was followed by a second-season manufacture-on-demand Blu-ray set on September 9, 2014, and a third-season manufacture-on-demand Blu-ray set on March 21, 2017.
 A first-season DVD box set was conventionally released on May 20, 2014, and a second-season DVD box set followed on April 7, 2015.